Alan Price: Solo

-Price participated in three reunions of The Animals between 1968 and 1984.
-In July 1983, they started their last world tour.
-Price's solo performance of "Oh Lucky Man" was included in their set.
-In 1984, they broke up for the final time, and the album Greatest Hits Live (Rip It to Shreds) was released, comprising recordings from their concert at Wembley Arena in London supporting The Police.

-Price recorded two albums with the Electric Blues Company featuring guitarist and vocalist Bobby Tench and keyboardist Zoot Money, the first, Covers, was recorded in 1994.
-A Gigster's Life for Me followed in 1996 and was recorded as part of Sanctuary's Blues Masters Series, at Olympic Studios in south-west London.
+Price recorded two albums with the Electric Blues Company featuring guitarist and vocalist Bobby Tench and keyboardist Zoot Money.
+The first, Covers, was recorded in 1994.
+A Gigster's Life for Me followed in 1996 and was recorded as part of Sanctuary's Blues Masters Series at Olympic Studios in south-west London.

 Since 1996, Price has continued to perform regularly, arrange, write songs, and create other works.
 During the 2000s, he has continued to tour the UK with his own band and others, including the Manfreds, Maggie Bell and Bobby Tench.

-Savaloy Dip was officially released in 2016.
-Due to an issuing error after the recording of this album in 1974 the album was re-called by the record company and not re-released at that time.
+The album Savaloy Dip was officially released in 2016.
+Due to an issuing error after the recording of this album in 1974, it was re-called by the record company and not re-released at that time.
 The title track for his album Between Today and Yesterday was taken from the original Savaloy Dip recording.